ferrocene/ferrocene/src/types-and-traits.rst

 :dp:`fls_vnwbs0exbwcn`
 :c:`Char` is a :t:`type` whose :t:`[value]s` are represented as a 32-bit
-unsigned word in the 0x000 to 0xD7FF or the 0xE000 to 0x10FFFF inclusive ranges of :t:`Unicode`.
+unsigned word in the 0x000 - 0xD7FF or the 0xE000 - 0x10FFFF inclusive ranges
+of :t:`Unicode`.

 .. rubric:: Undefined Behavior

 :dp:`fls_juysxea25owj`
-It is a :t:`validity invariant` for a :t:`value` of :t:`type` :c:`char` to be inside the 0x000 to 0xD7FF or the 0xE000 to 0x10FFFF inclusive ranges of :t:`Unicode`.
+It is a :t:`validity invariant` for a :t:`value` of :t:`type` :c:`char` to be
+inside the 0x000 - 0xD7FF or the 0xE000 - 0x10FFFF inclusive ranges of
+:t:`Unicode`.

 .. _fls_qwljwqr07slp: